Athletic Training Major

 Health Science Major

-Health Sciences is a multidisciplinary field.
-Coursework actively combines clinical, psycho-social, organizational and societal aspects of health, disease and healthcare.
-In addition, it addresses use of technology in healthcare, behavioral and organizational interventions as well as the application of that knowledge to improve health and patient centered health care, and to ultimately improve the quality of life through the lifespan.
+Health Sciences is a multidisciplinary field where your coursework combines clinical, psycho-social, organizational and societal aspects of health, disease and healthcare.
+You'll study the use of technology in healthcare, behavioral and organizational interventions, and use that knowledge to improve health and patient centered health care, and to improve the quality of life.

-The health science major will prepare students for work in schools, businesses, healthcare settings, and the community as health educators.
-A degree in health science equips students with a variety of educational tools and techniques to use in their profession by emphasizing both health behavior theories and practical application through educational programming and service in the field.
-Specialization coursework related to graduate health program preparation is encouraged for students with specific graduate program interests such as PT, OT, AT, DC, or PA.
+The health science major prepares you for work in schools, businesses, healthcare settings, and community organizations.
+You are equipped with educational tools and techniques to use in your profession by emphasizing health behavior theories and practical application through educational programming and service in the field.
+Coursework related to graduate health programs is encouraged for students with specific career interests such as PT, OT, AT, DC, or PA.